23rd Aug, 2019

 Generating high quality leads has consistently been the top most challenge for marketers as per various surveys done in the last 8 years.

-First step is to understand what a good lead is and clear demarcations to separate it from the bad ones.
+First step is to understand what a good quality lead is and clear demarcations to separate it from the bad ones.
 The ideal customer profile comes in handy for making that discretion.

 To be able to have positive results at this stage, you need to have the most updated database.